-Incorporating principles of the Digital Government Strategy will radically improve how we conduct business and communicate with the public.
-By putting them into practice to create a modern digital strategy, we are prepared to meet whatever new advances the future brings.
+Incorporating principles of the Digital Government Strategy radically improves how we conduct business and communicate with the public.
+Putting them into practice to create a modern digital strategy, prepares us to meet whatever new advances the future brings.
 Learn more about HHS Digital Strategy Milestones by using the following links: HTML · XML · JSON

 What is the Digital Government Strategy?

 The Digital Government Strategy challenges us to take a hard look at all of our tools and figure out how they can work together to better serve us and you.
 Improvements to our websites and tools allow you to access government information anywhere, anytime, using any device.
 This makes the government’s wealth of knowledge easier to find and use.
 Additional coordination and consistency across agencies will foster innovation that currently is impossible.

 From now on, all new federal digital projects must comply with the Digital Government Strategy.
 All projects must be:

 Instead of locking information in a PDF or spreadsheet, we should share this content as individual pieces of data in the way that is most useful for you.
 By doing this, we encourage others to take and reuse it.
 This allows for innovations beyond the capabilities of a single agency.
 We accomplish this through the agency’s open data resource, healthdata.gov and through our API-enabled databases featured in the developers’ center.